BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 |image18|

-When saving, if a cell grouping is available to save, then it will appear in the drop down as an option, and similarly when loading is a saved clustering is available it will show up in the drop down menu (this works by looking in the expected */main/clusterings* folder in the analysis directory for any saves).
+When saving, if a cell grouping is available to save, then it will appear in the drop down as an option, and similarly when loading, if a saved clustering is available it will show up in the drop down menu (this works by looking in the expected */main/clusterings* folder in the analysis directory for any saves).
 When a grouping is saved, it is saved